Document Type : Review Article

 Abstract

 Introduction: While multiple systematic review studies are performed on the effects and side effects of the dexmedetomidine in gynecology surgeries, no previous review has evaluated its effects on the occurrence of the ileus.
-So, in this review we aimed at collecting data about this medical entity in literature of dexmedetomidine and gynecology surgery.
+So, this review study was conducted with aim to collect data related to this medical entity in literature of dexmedetomidine and gynecology surgery.

-Methods: A systematic review of databases of PubMed, Scopus, Embase, Web of Science, CINAHL, Cochrane Library, ClinicalTrials.gov, WHO International Clinical Trials Registry Platform (ICTRP), Iranian Database of Medical Sciences (IranMedex), and Scientific Information Database (SID) were conducted using set of keywords about ileus, gynecology surgeries, and Dexmedetomidine.
-Data were extracted and outcomes regarding the bowel function recovery were pooled by random effect models of Cohen’s D.
+Methods: In this systematic review and meta-analysis, based on PRISM, databases of PubMed, Scopus, Embase, Web of Science, CINAHL, Cochrane Library, ClinicalTrials.gov, WHO International Clinical Trials Registry Platform (ICTRP), Iranian Database of Medical Sciences (IranMedex), and Scientific Information Database (SID) were searched using set of keywords about ileus, gynecology surgeries, and Dexmedetomidine in Persian and English language without time limit.
+Data were extracted and outcomes regarding the bowel function recovery were pooled by Cohen’s random effect models.

-Results: a total of 9 studies met the eligibility criteria.
-The meta-analysis results comparing the time of recovery of bowel function after surgery between Dexmedetomidine and control showed that there is a less time to recover the bowel function in DEX groups compared to controls, with the total effect size of -1.974, 95% CI was [-3.707, -0.242].
+Results: A total of 9 studies met the eligibility criteria.
+The meta-analysis results comparing the time of recovery of bowel function after surgery between Dexmedetomidine and control groups showed that there is a less time to recover the bowel function in DEX groups compared to controls (the total effect size of -1.974, 95% CI: -0.242 to -3.707).

 Keywords